Thousands without power in Southern California as fierce winds fuel potential wildfire threat for 17 million people - KESQ

 The National Weather Service issued red flag warnings for parts of multiple counties, including San Diego, Los Angeles and Ventura — collectively affecting more than 17 million people through Friday afternoon.

-Winds as high as 74 mph swept through the Los Angeles neighborhood of Pacoima on Thursday, the agency said.
+In the Los Angeles neighborhood of Pacoima, wind gusts as high as 74 mph swept through on Thursday, the agency said.
+And in nearby Sylmar, a few brush fires sprang up, but firefighter crews swiftly contained them.

+CalFire said it has increased the number of fire engines and other resources ahead of the elevated fire weather, which could remain in the region through Saturday, according to CNN meteorologist Rob Shackelford.

+As of early Friday morning, there were stil 69,512 without power, according to PowerOutage.US.
+Southern California Edison said it cut power to more than 60,000 of its customers Thursday because high winds tend to increase the risk of power lines falling and sparking wildfires.
+Most of the cutoffs were in Riverside County, which sits east of Los Angeles.

 “The critical fire weather area encompasses more than 3 million people from Thursday overnight into Friday morning, and this number drops to more than one million for mainly Los Angeles and Ventura counties on Friday,” CNN meteorologist Rob Shackelford said.
 The elevated threat could remain in the region through Sunday, he said.